What is Dementia?

 Dementia is a general term used to describe a group of diseases which cause a decline in brain functioning.
 There are many different types of dementia, including Alzheimer’s disease, vascular dementia, mixed dementia, early onset dementia and many others.

-The symptoms of dementia are different depending on the type and the severity of the disease.
-However, the most common symptom of dementia is an impairment in memory.
 Early-stage dementia is usually identified by memory loss, such as struggling to recall information or remember events and having difficulty in completing familiar tasks.
-It is likely that a person who has been diagnosed with early-stage dementia will be able to continue living independently without their diagnosis having a big effect on their lifestyle.
-However, unfortunately dementia is degenerative which means that it won’t get better so it is very important to plan for the future.
+It is likely that a person who has been diagnosed with early-stage dementia will be able to continue living independently and their diagnosis may have little impact on their lifestyle.
+However, unfortunately dementia is a degenerative condition that worsens over time, so it is very important to plan for the future.

 Lasting Powers of Attorney